 - Is my company challenged with meeting their growth objectives?

-- Is the current lead generation process being continually challenged by sales?
+- Is the quality of marketing qualified prospects being continually challenged by sales?

 - Is there a large gap between the volume of site visitors and marketing campaign interest?

 - Are my prospects engaging with my sales team when it is too late in the sales process?